penglian518/VirtualHPC/Week_1.md

 application layer; the data encryption uses Layer 6, presentation layer.
 The transportation layer of SSH typically runs over a TCP/IP connection.
 Therefore, the TCP and IP runs on the Layer 4, transport layer, and Layer 3, network layer of the OSI model, respectively.
 The connection protocol of SSH multiplexes the encrypted tunnel into logical channels, which probably using the Layer 5, session layer of the OSI model.

+SSL operates at the transport layer while IPSec operates at the network layer.
+Also, SSL gets initiated at the session layer, and relies on TCP for transport.

 More details, [XYZ Network](http://xyznetwork.blogspot.com/2009/07/icnd1-break-down-osi-model-review.html?) and [Networksocery](http://www.networksorcery.com/enp/protocol/ssh.htm)